ilmari-h/envie/README.md

 Place the `.envie` file at the root of your project and add it to your `.gitignore`

-Inside the file add just your environment name e.g. `acme-corp:project-name:joshs-dev-env`.
+Inside the file specify your dev environment e.g. `acme-corp:project-name:joshs-dev-env`.

 Now when using `envie exec` with `default` argument for the environment e.g. `envie exec default ./some-command.sh`